 openfunds: a global standard for the characterisation of investment funds

-During recent years, the volume of data and the required speed of information transmission have increased dramatically across most industries.
-Although most business sectors have adapted to these demands through the adoption of standardised, globally-implemented data protocols, the financial industry has lagged behind.
+During recent years, the volume of data and speed of information transmission have increased dramatically across most industries.
+Although most business sectors have adapted to these developments through the adoption of standardised, globally-implemented data protocols, the financial industry has lagged behind.

 This is particularly true when considering the interchange of complex and often lengthy static data which is used to characterise investment funds.

-Static fund data refers to the large number of attributes used to characterise an investment fund such as Fund Group Name, Umbrella Name, Fund Name, Fund Currency, ISIN, Fund Manager, Fund Domicile, etc. Currently almost 200 fields may be required to characterise a single fund.
+Static fund data refers to the large number of attributes used to characterise an investment fund such as Fund Group Name, Umbrella Name, Fund Name, Fund Currency, ISIN, Fund Manager, Fund Domicile, etc. Currently almost 200 fields may be required to characterise a single mutual fund, share class or ETF.
 Static data differs from dynamic data such as NAV price, performance or ratings which are subject to frequent change and are generally not disseminated with static data.

-To improve this situation, the openfunds initiative provides an open, extensible and license-free standard that enables the automated transfer and validation of fund data.
-The goal of the openfunds initiative is to improve the quality, speed and efficiency of the dissemination of fund information globally.
+To improve this situation, the openfunds initiative provides an open, extensible and license-free standard for fund data.
+The goal of the openfunds initiative is to improve the quality, speed and efficiency of the dissemination and interchange of fund information globally.

 Disseminating fund data: the situation today

 Likewise, the current fields often leave room for interpretation.
-This results in inefficiencies, errors and ambiguities during data transfer requiring reconciliation between fund providers and their distribution partners.
-Incomplete or erroneous fund data can have serious results which could negatively affect investors – they may choose not to invest in the fund.
+This results in inefficiencies, errors and ambiguities requiring reconciliation between fund providers and their distribution partners.
+Incomplete, ambiguous or erroneous fund data can have serious results which could negatively affect investors – they may choose not to invest in the fund.

-The goal of the openfunds standard is to improve efficiency by eliminating potential sources of error and ambiguity during fund data interchange. openfunds does this by providing a common, normalised standard which supports the autonomous collection, processing and exchange of fund data between fund houses and fund distributors.
+The goal of the openfunds standard is to improve efficiency by eliminating potential sources of error and ambiguity during fund data interchange. openfunds does this by providing a common, normalised standard which improves and facilitates the processing and exchange of fund data between fund houses and fund distributors.
 Investors ultimately benefit from increased transparency, reliability and improved ability to evaluate and compare investment funds.

 The heart of openfunds: data-identifiers